top of page

 5. Inducing antioxidant enzymes

-The sulforaphane found in raw broccoli has a tenfold higher bioavailability (meaning our body can absorb and use it easier) than in cooked.
+The sulforaphane found in raw broccoli has a tenfold higher bioavailability (meaning our body can absorb and use it more easily) than in cooked broccoli.

 large and small horse